 The program meets the requirements of this Key Element.
-The program provided evidence of aggregated data regularly collected on student/graduate achievement.
+The program provided evidence of data aggregation and benchmarks being met.

 Key Element V-B: Demonstrated Achievement of Program Goals

 The program describes how data was analyzed and provides aggregated data that demonstrates achievement of each program goal via data from measured Student Learning Outcomes, based on targets and benchmarks provided in the program's outcome-based education framework-data from Student Learning Outcomes demonstrate that the program is meeting program goals.